-Your outboard has corrosion control anodes at different locations.
-An anode helps protect the outboard against galvanic corrosion by sacrificing its metal to be slowly corroded instead of the outboard metals.

-Each anode requires periodic inspection, especially in salt water which will accelerate the erosion.
+The outboard has corrosion control anodes at different locations.
+An anode helps protect the outboard against galvanic corrosion by sacrificing its metal to be slowly eroded instead of the outboard metals.
+Each anode requires periodic inspection, especially in saltwater which will accelerate the erosion.
 To maintain this corrosion protection, always replace the anode before it is completely eroded.
 Never paint or apply a protective coating on the anode as this will reduce effectiveness of the anode.

-One of the anodes is the trim tab installed on the gearcase.
+Two anodes are located on each side of the gearcase.
 Another anode is installed on the bottom of the transom bracket assembly.